Biden speaks to Erdogan as Armenian genocide question looms

 WASHINGTON (AP) — President Joe Biden spoke with Turkey’s President Recep Tayyip Erdogan on Friday as Biden is weighing whether to move forward with a campaign pledge to formally recognize that atrocities committed against the Armenian people by the Ottoman Empire more than a century ago were genocide.

-The White House, in a statement on the call, made no mention of the looming decision on the Armenian genocide recognition.
-But it said Biden told Erdogan he wants to improve the two countries’ relationship and find “effective management of disagreements.”
+The U.S. and Turkish governments, in separate statements on the call, made no mention of the looming decision on the Armenian genocide recognition.
+But the White House said Biden told Erdogan he wants to improve the two countries’ relationship and find “effective management of disagreements.”
 The two also agreed to hold a bilateral meeting at the NATO summit in Brussels in June.

 Biden pledged as a candidate to recognize the World War I-era killings and deportations of hundreds of thousands of Armenians in modern day Turkey.
 He is expected to make the announcement Saturday to coincide with the annual Armenian Genocide Remembrance Day commemoration, according to U.S. officials who spoke on the condition of anonymity to discuss internal deliberations.

-Officials said Biden could still change his mind, but wanted to speak with Erdogan before formally recognizing the events of 1915 to 1923 as genocide —something that past U.S. presidents had avoided out of concern about damaging relations with Turkey.
+Officials said Biden could still change his mind, but wanted to speak with Erdogan before formally recognizing the events of 1915 to 1923 as genocide — something past U.S. presidents had avoided out of concern about damaging relations with Turkey.

 Friday’s call between the two leaders was the first since Biden took office more than three months ago.
 The delay had become a worrying sign in Ankara; Erdogan had good rapport with former President Donald Trump and had been hoping for a reset despite past friction with Biden.